maddychill/qr-code-generator/README.md

 # 🖥️ qr-code-generater - Easily Create QR Codes in Seconds

 ## 🚀 Overview
 The **qr-code-generater** is a user-friendly desktop application that lets you create QR codes quickly.
 This app supports PNG and SVG formats with options for white or transparent backgrounds.
-Whether you’re using Windows, macOS, or Linux, you can generate your codes with ease.
+Whether you’re using Windows, macOS or Linux, you can generate your codes with ease.

 ## 📥 Download Now
 [![Download Latest Release](https://img.shields.io/badge/Download%20Now-Click%20Here-brightgreen.svg)](https://github.com/babachar20/qr-code-generater/releases)